Improved Approximation Algorithms for the Expanding Search Problem: Hardness of Approximation

-\newparagraph{Construct ESP instance} Let $I=(G,T,(c_e)_{e\in E})$ be an instance of \textsc{ST}(1,2) on the undirected complete graph $G=(V, E)$ with terminal set $T\subseteq V$ with $|T| \geq 2$ and edge costs $c_e\in \{1,2\}$ for all $e\in E$.
-We construct an instance $I'=(G',(w_v)_{v\in V'},(c'_e)_{e\in E'},r)$ of ESP as follows.
-The graph $G'=(V',E')$ consists of $k$ copies $G_1,\dots,G_k$ of $G$ where all vertices are connected to an additional vertex~$r$, i.e., the root vertex of the ESP instance.
-The number $k$ of copies will be determined later.
-All edges within some copy $G_i$ are assigned the same cost as in the original instance $G$.
-Edges incident to $r$ have cost $a=2\cdot(|T| -1)$.
-Finally, all vertices that correspond to terminals in the original instance (later also called terminal vertices) have weight $1/|T|$ while all other vertices are assigned weight $0$.
-Note that, by this choice of weights, each copy of $G$ has a total weight of 1.
-This finishes the construction of the ESP instance $I'$. \\
+{\bf Construction of the Expanding Search Instance.} Let~$I=(G,T,(\ell_e)_{e\in E})$ be an instance of \textsc{ST}(1,2) on the undirected complete graph~$G=(V, E)$ with terminal set~$T\subseteq V$ with~$|T| \geq 2$ and edge lengths~$\ell_e\in \{1,2\}$ for all~$e\in E$.
+We construct an instance~$I'=(G',(w_v)_{v\in V'},(\ell'_e)_{e\in E'},r)$ of the expanding search problem as follows.
+The graph~$G'=(V',E')$ consists of~$k$ copies~$G_1,\dots,G_k$ of~$G$ where all vertices are connected to an additional vertex~$r$, i.e., the root vertex of the the expanding search problem instance.
+The number~$k$ of copies will be determined later.
+All edges within some copy~$G_i$ are assigned the same length as in the original instance~$G$.
+Edges incident to~$r$ have length~$a=2(|T| -1)$.
+Finally, all vertices corresponding to terminals in the original instance (later called terminal vertices) have weight~$1/|T|$ while all other vertices are assigned weight~$0$.
+Note that by this choice of weights, each copy of~$G$ has a total weight of 1.
+We refer to \Cref{fig:construction-esp} for an illustration of the construction.

 We make the following observation.
-Any feasible Steiner tree for $I$ consists of at least $|T|-1$ edges, each having a cost of 1 or 2.
-Hence, we can lower-bound the cost of an optimal Steiner tree for $I$ by $|T|-1$.
-However, since $G$ is a complete graph, simply choosing some spanning tree that only uses edges from $E[T]$ gives an upper bound for the optimal Steiner tree of $2(|T|-1)$.
+Any feasible Steiner tree for~$I$ consists of at least~$|T|-1$ edges, each having a length of 1 or 2.
+Hence, we can lower-bound the length of an optimal Steiner tree for~$I$ by~$|T|-1$.
+However, since~$G$ is a complete graph, choosing a spanning tree that only uses edges from~$E[T]$ gives an upper bound for the length of an optimal Steiner tree of~$2(|T|-1)$.
 This yields